-Whereas the portfolio profile reflects technology exposure based on financial allocation (i.e. is a portfolio-weighted sum of the companies' mixes), the benchmark profile is the economy's actual technology mix based on capacity.
+It is important to bear in mind that the benchmark's profile represents the overall economy's actual technology mix based on capacity, whereas the loan book's profile reflects technology exposure based on financial allocation (i.e. a portfolio-weighted sum of the companies' mixes).

-This key difference between the portfolio mix and the benchmark (market) mix must be kept in mind when comparing the two, as it has several effects that can create a bias whereby in the comparison, the portfolio mix appears overly invested in low-carbon technologies compared to the benchmark:
+This key difference between the portfolio mix and the benchmark (i.e. market) mix must be kept in mind when comparing the two.
+If not done so, it can create a bias where in comparing the two, the portfolio mix appears overly invested in low-carbon technologies compared to the benchmark:

 - By using the companies' technology mixes and weighting them by corresponding loan-size in the portfolio, the same capital intensity (\$/MW) is assumed for all technologies.
-However, renewables tend to be more capital intensive and thus it is warranted that they should account for a larger share of the portfolio mix than the market. i.e. more capital needs to be invested in renewable infrastructure for the renewable share to catch up with the fossil fuel share of the technology mix.
-When a bank has an exposure to renewables that is larger than that of the market and the assumption is made that low-carbon technologies are more capital-intensive than high-carbon technologies.
-A comparison between the portfolio's profile and global production may under-estimate the portfolio's misalignment given that results are portfolioweighted technology mixes.
+However, renewables tend to be more capital intensive and thus it is warranted that they should account for a larger share of the portfolio mix than the market (i.e. more capital needs to be invested in renewable infrastructure for the renewable share to catch up with the fossil fuels share of the technology mix).
+When a bank has an exposure to renewables that is larger than that of the market and the assumption is made that low-carbon technologies are more capital-intensive than high-carbon technologies, then a comparison between the portfolio's profile and global production may underestimate the portfolio's misalignment given that results are portfolio-weighted technology mixes.
 Note that this is very much an assumption and it is subject to change as the transition to a low carbon economy happens. - The portfolio finances both CAPEX and OPEX, whereas the market benchmark reflects only total capital stock.
 Therefore, technologies that tend to be over-represented in current debt (e.g. renewable technologies) will feature more prominently in the portfolio profile than in the market.
-In other words, if not interpreted correctly, the study of the benchmark in relation to the portfolio may lead to unduly under-estimating the necessary investments in low-carbon technologies.)
+In other words, if not interpreted correctly, the study of the benchmark in relation to the portfolio may lead to unduly underestimating the necessary investments in low-carbon technologies.